ranleung/isthisimagefake/README.md

 ## What's next?: <a id='next'></a>

 We were able to get a relatively high accuracy by using Convolutional Neural Networks.
-Even others models such as Gradient Boosting and random forest performed reasonably well.
-I believe this has much to do with the the data preprocessing steps.
+Even other models such as Gradient Boosting and Random Forest performed reasonably well.
+I believe this has much to do with the data preprocessing steps.
 We were able to apply Error Level Analysis on the images to give our models some signal or common factor between fake and real images.

 **However, Error Level Analysis is not perfect.** As successive re-save operation occurs, the error level will decrease over time.
 After a number of re-saves, the grid square reaches its minimum error level making it harder to detect the layers that were digitally touched.

-Ultimately, I believe that ELA can compliment other existing verification techniques.
-Other algorithms that we can implement are clone detection, noise analysis, and even image metadata.
+Ultimately, I believe that ELA can complement other existing verification techniques.
+Other algorithms that we can implement are clone detection, noise analysis, and even reading image metadata.